Appendix A: Contract Analysis Summary

 At the same time, access to employment-related benefits or protections is typically not provided.

-7. Reported Barriers to Mobility and Record Access
+7. Barriers to Record Access and Continuity of Care

 Anecdotal reports from practitioners suggest challenges related to: